DATA PRIVACY NOTICE

 9. Contact Details

-To exercise all relevant rights, queries of complaints please in the first instance contact Sue Whitewick, the Parish Administrator for the PCCs of The Haven Churches, Isle of Wight, by email at sthelepete(at)gmail(dot)com.
+To exercise all relevant rights, queries or complaints please in the first instance contact Sue Whitewick, the Parish Administrator for the PCCs of The Haven Churches, Isle of Wight, by email at sthelepete(at)gmail(dot)com.

-You can contact the Information Commissioner's Office by 'phone on 0303 123 1113, via email at https://ico.org.uk/global/contact-us/email/, or by post to the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
+You can contact the Information Commissioner's Office by 'phone on 0303 123 1113, via its website, or by post to the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.